Zayn Malik: Artistry

 Malik has credited musicians such as Chris Brown (left) and Usher (right) as his biggest influences.

-Malik cites urban music as his main musical influence, having grown up predominantly with R&B, hip hop, and reggae, as well as bop and Bollywood music.
+Malik cites urban music as his main musical influence, having grown up predominantly with R&B, hip-hop, and reggae, as well as bop and Bollywood music.
 He was influenced by his father's urban records, including those by Nusrat Fateh Ali Khan, R. Kelly, Usher, Donell Jones, Prince, 2Pac, Biggie, Gregory Isaacs, Yellowman and Chris Brown.
+Malik has also described The Beatles as an influence on his work.

 Malik originally auditioned to be a solo R&B singer before joining One Direction.
 His R&B singing style stood out from the band's pop rock style; he later cited creative differences as another reason for leaving the band.
-His solo work leans towards R&B, alternative R&B and electropop, and occasionally other genres, such as electro-R&B dance music ("Like I Would"), hip hop ("Pillowtalk" remix), neo-soul ("Truth"), reggae ("Do Something Good"), and Qawwali ghazal ("Flower", where he uses Qawwali vocal techniques such as vocal elisions and warbling).
+His solo work leans towards R&B, alternative R&B and electropop, and occasionally other genres, such as electro-R&B dance music ("Like I Would"), hip-hop ("Pillowtalk" remix), neo-soul ("Truth"), reggae ("Do Something Good"), and Qawwali ghazal ("Flower", where he uses Qawwali vocal techniques such as vocal elisions and warbling).

 In an interview with Rolling Stone, Malik stated that listening to Chris Stapleton and Willie Nelson inspired the songwriting for Room Under the Stairs.
-Putting aside the glossy R&B of his earlier releases in favor of a more rustic and soulful sound inspired by the likes of Stapleton and Nelson.
+The album had a more rustic and soulful sound than his previous R&B style work.

 Malik possesses a wide tenor vocal range and is known for his belting and falsetto techniques and high notes.
 He was regarded by Jamieson Cox in Time as One Direction's strongest singer.
 Brad Nelson of The Guardian wrote, "He was one of the more accomplished vocalists of the group, exhibiting the widest range.
 He mostly inhabited a silvery, full-bodied tenor, similar to but more sharp and precise than Harry Styles' smoky warble", asserting that his departure would leave "a void of vocal agility".